-Included in other assets was approximately \$12,000 and \$13,000 of donations made by donors of items given to the Foundation as of June 30, 2020 and 2019, respectively.
+Included in other assets was approximately \$12,000 of donations made by donors of items given to the Foundation as of both June 30, 2021 and 2020.
 The non-cash contributions are recorded at their fair values in the period received.
 The fair market value is determined using observable prices of identical or similar products.

 During the year ended June 30, 2018, a related party made a stock donation of 4,125 shares of privately owned corporate stock.
-The corporate stock was evaluated at \$26.00 and \$27.25 per share at June 30, 2020 and 2019, respectively, resulting in a fair market value of \$107,250 and \$112,406, respectively.
+The corporate stock was evaluated at \$34.25 and \$26.00 per share at June 30, 2021 and 2020, respectively, resulting in a fair market value of \$141,281 and \$107,250, respectively.
 This corporate stock gift is included in investments on the statements of financial position.